pmareke/streamlit-boilerplate/README.md

 - `add-package package=XXX`: Installs the package XXX in the app, ex: `make install package=requests`.
 - `build` : Builds the app using the Dockerfile.
+- `check-lint`: Checks the code style.
+- `check-format`: Checks the code format.
 - `check-typing`: Runs a static analyzer over the code in order to find issues.
-- `check-format`: Checks the code format.
 - `coverage` : Generates the coverage report.
 - `dev`: Runs the app in development mode.
 - `format`: Formats the code.
+- `lint`: Lints the code.
 - `help` : Shows this help.
 - `install`: Installs the app packages.
 - `local-setup`: Sets up the local environment (e.g. install git hooks).